Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Discussion

 The question of {\em parsimony} is of the essence in our modeling approach: an outstanding question was to understand whether a limited number of parameters might account for the observed phenomena at various scales and in various locations.
 We answer this question positively here, thus revealing the existence of a general mechanism at work: {\em general}, since (i) the model is consistent with what has occurred at each location hit by the riot, and (ii) a similar up-and-down pattern is observed for the US ethnic riots in different cities\cite{Burbeck_etal_1978}, suggesting that this process is indeed common to a large class of spontaneous riots.
 The wave we have exhibited has a precise meaning supported by the mathematical analysis.
 Indeed, it is generated by a {\em single} triggering event, with a mechanistic-like dynamics giving to the ensemble of local riots a status of a single global episode occurring at the scale of the country, with a well-defined timescale for the propagation.

 Whether an initially local riot initiates a wave, and, if so, what is its geographic extension, depend on conditions similar to those at work for disease propagation: a high enough density of susceptible individuals, a suitable contact network and large enough susceptibilities.
-The 2005 riot propagation from place to place from a single shock is reminiscent of the spreading of other riots, such as the one of food riots in the late eighteen century in the UK\cite{Bohstedt_Williams_1988}, or of local propagations during the week of riots in the US in reaction to Martin Luther King assassination.
+The 2005 riot propagation from place to place after a single shock is reminiscent of the spreading of other riots, such as the one of food riots in the late eighteen century in the UK\cite{Bohstedt_Williams_1988}, or of local propagations during the week of riots in the US in reaction to Martin Luther King assassination.
 The latter series of riots has been coined as a ``wave within a wave'', the larger wave corresponding to the series of US ethnic riots from 1964 to 1971\cite{Myers_2010}.
-It is not clear whether this larger wave is of the same nature as the traveling wave discussed here, since most of the riots on this long time period have their own triggering event.
-To discuss the matter within our framework, we note that there is no conceptual difficulty in extending our model to larger timescales -- by adding a weak flux from recovered to susceptible individuals, and by dealing with several shocks --, although one would also have to take into account group identity changes and the effect of policies on structural characteristics of cities.
-However, the issue here is rather the one of the access to detailed enough data.
+However, this larger `wave' does not appear to be of the same nature as the traveling wave discussed here.
+Indeed, first, most of the riots in this long time period in the US have each their own triggering event.
+Second, these events are separated one from another by large times gaps and are therefore discontinuous whereas we describe the continuous epidemiological spreading by a wave.
+To discuss such series of riots as these over long period of times, we note that there is no conceptual difficulty in extending our model to larger timescales -- by adding a weak flux from recovered to susceptible individuals, and by dealing with several shocks --, although one would also have to take into account group identity changes and the effect of policies on structural characteristics of cities.
+However, the main issue here is rather the access to a detailed set of data.

 In any case, the modeling approach introduced here provides a generative framework, different from the statistical/econometric approach, that may be adapted to the detailed description of the propagation of spontaneous collective uprisings from a main triggering event -- notably, the interaction term in our SIR model can be modified to include time delays (time for the information to travel), to take into account time integration of past events, or to be also based on non-geographic criteria (e.g. cultural, ethnic, socio-economic similarity features).
 We believe that such extensions will lead to interesting developments in the study of spreading of social behaviors.